-The Council's website has been updated to highlight information on Modern Day Slavery, the Council's response and includes a link to a copy of the Modern Slavery and Human Trafficking Policy Statement and Transparency Statement 2018/19 which was approved at Cabinet on 9 July 2018.
+The Council's website has been updated to ensure residents can access information on Modern Slavery.
+This has been updated and information added relating to Modern Slavery and COVID-19 produced by the NHS and Home Office.
+The Modern Slavery and Human Trafficking Policy Statement and Transparency Statement 2019/90 which was approved at Cabinet on 15 July 2019 is also published on the website.